 Top 10% Wage Earners – if your foreign worker is paid at or above the top 10% of wages earned in the provinces, you may also be eligible for an expedited LMIA.

 Short Duration – if your foreign worker is only employed for under 120 days and paid above the median wage in your province, then you may be eligible for an expedited LMIA.

 How Much Does LMIA Cost in 2023?

 LMIA application fee is $1,000 per employee.
 The employer is responsible for the application fees and associated legal service costs.
 For example, if the employer is willing to hire 5 foreign employees, the employer would have to file 5 separate LMIA applications.
-They will cost the employer $5000 in application fees alone.
+They will cost the employer $ 5,000 in application fees alone.
 It is often also the case that the employer will also pay for the work permit application fees; however, on some occasions, foreign workers will have to pay for them.
-This is highly dependent on the arrangement between the Canadian company and the foreign worker.
+This highly depends on the arrangement between the Canadian company and the foreign worker.

 LMIA Advertising Requirements

 To be able to hire a temporary foreign worker, you must show that you made considerable efforts to recruit domestic workers but were not able to find a suitable one.
 You must advertise the position for at least 4 weeks on the Government of Canada’s Job Bank website and use at least two additional recruitment methods.
 Employers must advertise the position to underrepresented groups like Indigenous persons, vulnerable youth, newcomers, and persons with disabilities.

 Not all employers are required to receive LMIA approval to hire temporary foreign workers.
 The government of Canada has created several LMIA exemption codes through the International Mobility Program from which your company can benefit.

 Countries with Free Trade Agreements – if your foreign worker is a citizen of a country with which Canada has an FTA, then it is likely that you will be exempt from LMIA.